rinja-rs/rinja/book/src/features.md

 # Opt-in features

-Some features in rinja are opt-in to reduce the amount of dependencies, and to keep the compilation time low.
+Some features in askama are opt-in to reduce the amount of dependencies, and to keep the compilation time low.

 To opt-in to a feature, you can use `features = […]`.